YongJian-YJ/SC1015_mini_project_grp_5/README.md

 ## Recommendation:
 1.Increase the quantity of Fashion & Accessories products (most popular product line for female)  in store to target to more females (as they have an average higher spending) -- in order to increase sales<br /><br />
-2.Implement a ladies discount every Tuesday & Saturday (from opening hours to afternoon 3pm), where frequency of females visiting is highest
+2.Implement a ladies discount every Tuesday & Saturday (from opening hours to afternoon 3pm), where frequency of females visiting is highest -- to attract more female customers and increase sales

 ## In out jupyter notebook, we have added in a table of content to help with navigation (only works in Jupyter Notebook)
 <img width="492" alt="Screenshot 2022-04-24 at 4 36 54 PM" src="https://user-images.githubusercontent.com/48339717/164967974-72f1751e-6e57-473a-b555-bf71230aa141.png">